-You may obtain your behavior-analytic coursework through one of two sources: an Association for Behavior Analysis International (ABAI) accredited undergraduate program or a Verified Course Sequence.
+You may obtain your behavior-analytic coursework through one of two sources: an Association for Behavior Analysis International (ABAI) accredited or recognized behavior analysis degree program or a Verified Course Sequence.

-- ABAI-Accredited Undergraduate Program (Pathway 1): Behavior-analytic undergraduate programs that have been accredited by ABAI have met ABAI's accreditation standards, which include standards for the curriculum, faculty, and resources, among other areas.
+- ABAI-Accredited or ABAI-Recognized Behavior Analysis Degree Program (Pathway 1): Master's or higher behavior analysis degree programs that have been accredited or recognized by ABAI (under ABAI Tier 1, 2a, or 2b) have met ABAI's standards, which include standards for the curriculum, faculty, and resources, among others.
 Accredited programs may be found on ABAI's Accredited Programs web page.
-Note: If you receive an undergraduate degree from an ABAI-accredited program, both the coursework and degree eligibility requirements will be met. - Verified Course Sequence (Pathway 2): The other option for completing behavior-analytic coursework is through a Verified Course Sequence.
+Note: If you receive a master's degree or higher from an ABAI-accredited or ABAI-recgonized behavior analysis degree program, both the coursework and degree eligibility requirements will be met. - Verified Course Sequence (Pathway 2): The other option for completing behavior-analytic coursework is through a Verified Course Sequence.
 A Verified Course Sequence is a set of courses that have been verified by ABAI as having met the BACB's behavior-analytic coursework requirements.
-Although some Verified Course Sequences are embedded in an ABAI-accredited undergraduate program, many are not.
+Although some Verified Course Sequences are embedded in an ABAI-accredited graduate program, many are not.
 Verified Course Sequence status merely indicates that the content-hour requirements for certain behavior-analytic courses have been reviewed.
 Verified Course Sequences may be located using ABAI's Verified Course Sequence Directory.